voidshine/dameo_book/Game03.md

 **7.e1e2	...**

 The checkers e2 and d2 usually serve against the oblique hits e6c4 and d6f4, but these hits are not yet possible.
-I would prefer, without losing a single tempo, to immediately build a redoubt on the left flank by means of c1a3 - b2b3 - c2a4.
+As White, I would have preferred, without losing a single tempo, to immediately build a redoubt on the left flank by means of c1a3 - b2b3 - c2a4.
 In this case, the wide barricade d4-d3-c3-b3-a3-a4 would hold back Black's attack.
 Next, I would move the d2 checker to f4, obtaining a more or less harmonious position.

 However, Tony has his own thoughts on the matter.
 He plays simply and confidently, hoping that a strong centre will allow him to repel any flank attack.